nicholaslantz/pumpkin-mines/README.md

 ### Controls ###

 * wasd or arrow keys to move the cursor.
+    * shift to move in increments of 5 tiles.
+        * Note: This will NOT work with arrow keys, see large comment in main.c for explanation.
 * enter,e to reveal a cell
 * space,f to flag a cell
 * q to quit